sebanc/brunch/external-drivers/rtl885xxx/README.md

 ```

 ##### Problem with recovery after sleep or hibernation
-Some BIOSs have trouble changing power state from D3hot to D0.
+Some BIOSs have trouble changing the power state from D3hot to D0.
 If you have this problem, then

 sudo cp suspend_rtw89 /usr/lib/systemd/system-sleep/.

 That script will unload the driver before sleep or hibernation, and reload it following resumption.

 ##### Option configuration
+IMPORTANT: If you have an HP or Lenovo laptop, Their BIOS does not handle the PCIe interface correctly.
+To compensate, run the following command:
+sudo cp 70-rtw89.conf /etc/modprobe.d/.
+Then unload the drivers and reload.
+You should see the options appended to the end of the rtw89_pci
+or rtw89pci load line.

-If it turns out that your system needs one of the configuration options, then do the following:
+If it turns out that your system needs one of the other configuration options, then do the following:
 ```bash
 sudo nano /etc/modprobe.d/<dev_name>.conf
 ```